 - Catastrophic thinking (e.g. “If something is done wrong, it’s all my fault.”)

 - Procrastination (e.g. “I’m so afraid of making a mistake that I never start!”)
-If procrastination is a major issue for you, make sure to check out my eBook!

 - Lack of productivity due to high standards